pypa/pip/docs/html/reference/installation-report.md

 The report is a JSON object with the following properties:

+- `pip_version`: a string with the version of pip used to produce the report.
 - `install`: an object where the properties are the canonicalized names of the distribution packages (to be) installed and the values are of type `InstallationReportItem` (see below).